C-ORG/whitepaper/README.md

        <em>Investors</em>
    </td>
    <td>
-       ▪ Reduce your investment risk using the FAIRs liquidity ▪ Sell your FAIRs at public market price
+       ▪ Reduce your investment risk using the FAIRs liquidity<br/>
+       ▪ Sell your FAIRs at public market price<br/>
-       ▪ Sell your FAIRs at the pace you want
+       ▪ Sell your FAIRs at the pace you want<br/>
        ▪ Invest anywhere in the world
    </td>
   </tr>